-We are pleased to present the 2023 Blue Ridge Community and Technical College (BRCTC) Annual Security Report.
-This report is prepared to disseminate important information to the college community, as well as other interested parties, including the US Department of Education.
+We are pleased to present the 2024 Blue Ridge Community and Technical College (BRCTC) Annual Security Report.
+This report is prepared to disseminate vital information to the college community, as well as other interested parties, including the US Department of Education.
 With this publication, it is our intent to communicate not only mandatory information such as crime statistics and required security policies but also to illustrate the many ways in which the Security Department strives to keep our college safe.

-The 2023 Annual Security Report is prepared by the Blue Ridge CTC Director of Campus Security, and contains information regarding crime prevention programs practiced at the college, helpful tips on personal safety, instruction on reporting crimes and emergencies, Blue Ridge CTC crime statistics for the previous three completed calendar years (2020, 2021, and 2022), and other mandatory policy statements.
-The document highlights security improvements that were completed since our last report, significant personnel changes, as well as those enhancements planned for the future.
+The 2024 Annual Security Report is prepared by the Blue Ridge CTC Director of Campus Security, and contains information regarding crime prevention programs practiced at the college, helpful tips on personal safety, instruction on reporting crimes and emergencies, Blue Ridge CTC crime statistics for the previous three completed calendar years (2021, 2022, and 2023), and other mandatory policy statements.
+The document highlights security improvements that were completed, as well as planned improvements to the college's overall security posture.
 Blue Ridge CTC does not have college residential halls or off-campus housing, nor does the institution participate in athletic programs.
 Therefore, per statute, this document does not include statistics pertaining to on and/or off campus fire reports.
-Fire Drills are conducted annually at each campus location, and post-drill briefing documents regarding these exercises are available upon request.
+Fire Drills are conducted routinely at each campus location, and post-drill briefing documents regarding these exercises are available upon request.
 Each campus is inspected by the West Virginia State Fire Marshal's Office, thus ensuring the college follows all applicable fire codes.
 If requested, Blue Ridge CTC will participate in accordance with any other agency in a joint effort to locate missing persons, and in the investigation of such cases.

-Additionally, our Security personnel have attended advanced Active Shooter training, as well as online, classroom and practical training pertaining to a host of safety and security topics.
-College staff and faculty attended initial active shooter training in January 2020, and advanced refresher classes were held online during 2021 and 2022.
-This training program is a hybrid approach consisting of classroom and practical learning based in large part on the Run, Hide, and Fight concept.
+As active shooter incidents are an unfortunate part of our national educational environment, Blue Ridge CTC Security personnel have attended advanced Active Shooter training, as well as online, classroom and practical training pertaining to a host of safety and security topics.
+Initial active shooter training was presented to college staff and faculty in January 2020, and advanced refresher classes were held online during calendar years 2021 and 2022.
+The specific training program is a hybrid approach consisting of classroom and practical scenarios, based on the Run, Hide, and Fight concept.
 When initially presented, the course was well received and widely attended by Blue Ridge CTC employees.
-The Security team completed online refresher training during calendar year 2022 and training will be continued on a yearly basis moving forward.
+The Security team completed online refresher training during the 2022, 2023, and 2024, and this program is now a mandatory annual requirement for all Blue Ridge CTC employees.
+The program is presented via the Safe Colleges digital educational platform sponsored by Blue Ridge CTC Human Resources each year from January 1st to June 30th, and this training will be continued on a yearly basis moving forward.